I used Becker CPA Review to pass two sections of the CPA exam. So I'm not here to trash it.

 Full disclosure: I'm the founder of Kesler CPA Review.
 I built it specifically because of the gaps I saw in courses like Becker after years of coaching CPA candidates.
 I'm going to be transparent about what it does well and where it's still growing.

 What makes Kesler different from every other course is the combination of gamification and mentorship.
-The gamification system uses XP points, levels, achievements, streak multipliers, and study break games to keep you engaged during long study sessions.
-The Goal Crusher squad system pairs you with an accountability group and mentorship support that teaches you how to study, not just what to study.
+The gamification system uses XP points, levels (1-100), 50+ achievements, streak multipliers up to 5x, and study break games like CPA Exam Survival to keep you engaged during late-night sessions when willpower runs out.
+The Goal Crusher squad system pairs you with up to 6 accountability partners and weekly tracking.
+The UCEG mentorship program teaches you how to study, not just what to study, including exam-day strategy, mental preparation, and study funnel planning.

 Jimmy Chilimigras, the youngest person to ever pass the CPA exam, used Kesler.
 That's the kind of result that happens when the right study method meets the right support system.